ABOUT US

 —The Whiting Foundation

-Launched by the University of Arkansas Creative Writing & Translation program in 2016, the Arkansas International publishes transnational literature, bringing writers around the world into conversation with each other.
+Founded in Fayetteville, Arkansas in 2016, the Arkansas International publishes transnational literature, bringing writers around the world into conversation with each other.
 Our magazine features work from over 70 countries, from Egypt to Brazil, South Korea to Russia, as well as U.S. writers working out of regions not centered by the literary marketplace.
 We support fiction, poetry, creative nonfiction, and graphic storytelling, in translation and source English alike.

 Our concern is place and how it influences the human imagination for what is possible.
 In addition to the magazine, we regularly review new books that speak to this concern, as well as feature literary interviews with writers who explore it in their work.
 We also offer two annual awards: The Henry Dumas Prize for Fiction and The C.D.
 Wright Prize for Poetry, both named for innovative Arkansan writers who wrote about place in transformational ways.
 These prizes are given to English language writers from any nation who have not yet published full-length books.

-The Arkansas International is primarily staffed by student editors enrolled in the MFA program.
-Our project is made possible by a partnership between the University of Arkansas and the Arkansas International Literary Magazine, Inc., 501(c)(3).
-Our Founding Editor-in-Chief was the celebrated poet, translator, and professor Geoff Brock, who directed the magazine from 2016 - 2022.
+Our project is made possible by a partnership with the Arkansas International Literary Magazine, Inc., 501(c)(3).
+Our Founding Editor-in-Chief is the celebrated poet, translator, and professor Geoff Brock.
 In 2021, the Arkansas International was awarded The Whiting Award for Literary Magazines.
-In 2023, we were shortlisted for the CLMP Firecracker Award for General Excellence.
+We were shortlisted for a CLMP Firecracker Award twice—first in 2019 for Best Magazine Debut and then in 2023 for General Excellence.
+Most recently, we were honored with a 2023 grant from the National Endowment of the Arts.

 CONTACT